Spencers-Desk/RayBug/README.md

 ## Installation

-1. Clone or download the `bug.py` file
+1. Clone or download the `bug.py` and `config.py` files
-2. Create a `config.py` file with required variables
-3. Import and use in your Python scripts
+2. Import and use in your Python scripts

-## Integration with RayTools

-This logging tool has been integrated into the larger **RayTools** project, providing consistent logging capabilities across all RayTools modules.
-When used within RayTools, the configuration is automatically handled by the main project settings.

 ## Dependencies

 - Python 3.6
 - Standard library modules: `logging`, `datetime`, `os`, `sys`
-- Custom `config.py` file